libsabl/patterns/README.md

 The patterns included in the sabl project reflect an overall approach to software engineering.
 At the root of that philosophy is an assertion:

-<div style="font-size: 2rem; margin-top: 1em; padding: 1rem; margin-bottom: 1em; background: rgba(125,125,125,.1)">Engineers must understand the mechanics of the software they work on</div>
+> ### Engineers must understand the mechanics of the software they work on

 Engineering is a composition of and tension between **semantics** and **mechanics**, between **meaning** and **mathematics**, between **why** and **how**.